wirl-ice/iceberg-beacon-track-database-tools/python/README.md

-# Iceberg Beacon Track Database: Standardization, Visualization and Collation
+# Iceberg Beacon Track Database: Tools for Track Standardization, Visualization and Collation

-Authors: Derek Mueller, Adam Garbo, Jill Rajewicz, Anna Crawford and Cindy Lopes
+Authors: Derek Mueller, Adam Garbo, Jill Rajewicz and Anna Crawford

-Date: 2025-03-23
+Date: 2025-03-29

 ## Introduction
 This Python code ingests raw tracking beacon data, standardizes it to a common format, peforms a number of data cleaning steps and outputs visualization and data products.

 ## Python Code
 `track_processing.py`
-* Main Python script that contains functions to process raw beacon trajectory data
+* Script that contains functions to process raw and standardized beacon track data
-  * Recursively searches through all database folders to identify files to process
+  * Works on a single track to
+  * Can run at the command line on
   * Selects appropriate conversion function
   * Standardizes data columns
   * Cleans data according to minimum/maximum values
   * Calculates velocity
   * Creates output files

-`standardization_functions.py`
+`ibtb.py`
+* This is the main module that all other scripts rely on

+`track_readers.py`
-* Contains Python functions to convert specific beacon types.
-This module is imported by `track_processing.py` and does not work on its own.
+* Contains Python functions to read specific beacon formats and output in a standard format.
+This module is imported by `ibtd.py` and does not work on its own.
 * Includes the standardized format definition
-* A template exists to add more functions as needed.
+* A template exists to add more reader functions as needed.

-`track_visualization.py`
+`track_fig.py`
 * Code to visualize beacon tracks and data.
 It reads a standardized csv and produces:
   * a map of the iceberg track: `*_map.png`
   * a graph of variables over time - temperature, displacement and velocity: `*_time.png`